 The failure to wear a seat belt continues to result in more motor vehicle fatalities in North Dakota than any other traffic safety-related behavior.
-Historically, about three-fourths of those killed in motor vehicle crashes in North Dakota are unrestrained at the time of the crash.
+Historically, about two-thirds of those killed in motor vehicle crashes in North Dakota are unrestrained at the time of the crash.

-In 2010, 60 percent of individuals killed in motor vehicle crashes were not wearing seat belts, compared to 66.4 percent in 2009.
+In 2011, 55 percent of individuals killed in motor vehicle crashes were not wearing seat belts, compared to 60.0 percent in 2010.

-- Conduct quarterly sustained high visibility enforcement of North Dakota's occupant protection laws.
-(See SC4021207-02) - Provide sustained seat belt messages to the public through the placement of enforcement and nonenforcement (i.e., social-norms) messages at regular intervals through the year. - Conduct an annual statewide seat belt observation survey to evaluate the success of occupant protection programs and county-level observational seat belt surveys on rural roads. - Leverage state and community resources through partnerships with state, county and city law enforcement and governmental agencies, community-based organizations, businesses, schools, and other partners to provide public information and education (PI&E) to increase the use of seat belts statewide. - Administer a statewide Child Passenger Safety (CPS) program to provide: (1) training and re-certification to CPS technicians; (2) education and child safety seat distribution at public health agencies and hospitals; (3) inspection of seats at child safety seat checks; (4) educational programs at daycare facilities, elementary schools, and other entities; and (5) outreach targeted toward "tweens" ages 8 to 12.
+- Conduct quarterly sustained high visibility enforcement of North Dakota's occupant protection laws. - Provide sustained seat belt messages to the public through the placement of enforcement and non-enforcement (i.e., social-norms) messages at regular intervals through the year. - Conduct an annual statewide seat belt observation survey to evaluate the success of occupant protection programs and county-level observational seat belt surveys on rural roads. - Leverage state and community resources through partnerships with state, county and city law enforcement and governmental agencies, community-based organizations, businesses, schools, and other partners to provide public information and education (PI&E) to increase the use of seat belts statewide. - Administer a statewide Child Passenger Safety (CPS) program to provide: (1) training and re-certification to CPS technicians; (2) education and child safety seat distribution at public health agencies and hospitals; (3) inspection of seats at child safety seat checks; (4) educational programs at daycare facilities, elementary schools, and other entities; and (5) outreach targeted toward "tweens" ages 8 to 12.